VulcanShot/csQuery/README.md

 // Returns a QuerryArray with only the entity with the given index QueryArray Get(int index);
-// Returns the handle of the entity with the given index CBaseEntity Eq(int index);
+// Returns the CBaseEntity handle of the entity with the given index CBaseEntity Eq(int index);
 ```